Pre-War History: “Watsonville Airport Incorporated”

 The planning for these efforts began shortly after the closure of the Airport’s iconic restaurant, Zuniga’s.
 Within four months a new tenant was selected from a competitive process, approved by the City Council to lease the restaurant facility and renovation begun.
 In August 2012, Props Restaurant & Lounge opened offering breakfast, lunch, and dinners as well as a full bar.
 Props upgraded the exterior patio seating area to include a heated deck offering an improved view of the airport’s flight line.

 April 2014 saw the departure of Props Restaurant, but by year end the Airport reached agreement with local eatery Cafe Ella’s of Watsonville to bring a new venture to the field.
-Ella’s-at-the-Airport is slated to open in the first quarter of 2015.
+Ella’s-at-the-Airport opened February 2015.

 Terminal Lobby since 1974: